rtfmp/rtfmp.github.io/_posts/2015-09-14-rhce-rhel7-input-output-redirection.md

 When you run a command, input is expected from the standard input which is the keyboard.
 The output and error messages go the standard output which is the screen.
 Input can come from a file or other command.
 This is called input redirection.

-We can send the output to the a file instead of the screen.
+We can send the output to a file instead of the screen.
 This is called output redirection.
 We can do the same with error.
-We use piping to send the output as input to another command.
+We use piping to send the output of a command as input to another command.